Jemurai/policy/policies/Data_Classification_Policy.md

 In other cases, keys and secrets will be kept in a secure storage option (e.g. AWS KMS).

+## Passwords

+In an ideal scenario, we should leverage single sign on (SSO) with their existing identity store (via SAML, OAuth or similar) to avoid having to store user passwords at all.

+In the event that the system stores or transmits passwords, these should be cryptographically protected.
+The best approach is usually to store passwords after hashing them with a salt and an adaptively slow hashing algorithm such as bcrypt, scrypt or PBKDF2.
+Such hashed passwords cannot be "reversed" or exposed.
+In the event that the password needs to be accessed somehow, then it should be encrypted with a strong encryption algorithm such as AES-256 and ideally a user specific key.
+Access to any password that can be reversed must be auditable.

 ## Data Handling

 It is expected that all Tier 2 and 3 data handled be encrypted at rest